ubclaunchpad/ledge-it/README.md

 ### Description

+Ledge-it is an app targeted to help students take control of their finances as seamlessly as possible.
+Users can:
+- Quickly input and categorize expenses or income
+- Set budgets for each month and also for specific categories
+- View and sort by name, category, date, etc.
+- Visualize spending patterns through graphs and charts
+- And much more...

+### Getting Started

+Clone the repo: `git clone https://github.com/ubclaunchpad/money-manager.git`

+Checkout `/client` for the React Native app and `/server` for the FastAPI Python server.

+### Docker Instructions

 To run the backend in docker, you need to first install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
 The run the following from the root directory: